rainerhahnekamp/testable-architecture-in-angular/README.md

 This is the example application for the talk "Testable Architecture in Angular" at the Reliable Web Summit.

-We have an existing holidays page where users can request more informations.
-There are four different user stories we want to test:
+There is a holidays `localhost:4200`/holidays` page where users can enter their address and a brochure (virtually) is sent to them.
+There are two main user stories we want to test:

-- The user is logged and we want to show just a confirmation message.
-- The user is not logged, we want to redirect to sign-in
-- The user is logged in but we don't have the address.
-Need to ask to fill-in the data in the profile page.
-- There is some kind of error, and we like to ask the user to send an email
+1. If we open the holidays page, the holidays are listed in the form of an material card layout.
+2. If we enter a valid address, a snackBar shows a confirmation message.

+These tests are done in different variations.
+They can be found in `/apps/eternal/src/app/holidays/holidays/test`.